vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 environments to start building and configuring your applications and Copilot functionalities.

-## Task 1: Sign Up for Microsoft Power Apps
+## Task 1: Sign up for Microsoft Power Apps

 1. Open your web browser and go to the
     <https://powerapps.microsoft.com/free/> page.